 Step 1: Making Plans

 1. Take Measurements: The first thing is to measure your room to get an idea of furniture size that will fit your space properly.
-Calculate your living rooms length and width by using a Tape measure, meter stick or yardstick.
+Calculate your living room length and width by using a Tape measure, meter stick or yardstick.

 2. Create a Floor Plan: You can use notebook paper, plain printer paper or formal grid paper.
 Figure out how much space you have to work with and sketch out some ways that furniture can fit into the living room.
 You don’t want to be squeezing in between your furniture as you walk the room.